 Prepaid SIM card

-You can also choose to connect to the Internet from multiple devices with a pocket Wi-Fi device.
-This is simply a mobile hotspot that provides data access via the cellphone network for your laptop, tablet and/or smartphone wherever you go in Singapore.
+You can also choose to connect to the Internet from multiple devices with a pocket WiFi device.

 Free Public Wi-Fi

-Wi-Fi hotspots are also widely available at various public areas in Singapore.
+WiFi hotspots are also widely available at various public areas and businesses across the island.
 Here are some options.

-Free Wi-Fi service is available in the transit areas of Changi Airport with #WiFi@Changi.
+Free WiFi service is available in the public and transit areas of Changi Airport with #WiFi@Changi.
 Find out more here.

 Free WiFi service is offered and available for login at some shopping malls, restaurants and cafes in Singapore.

 This service is usually displayed prominently for customers but do feel free to enquire directly at the malls’ information counters for WiFi access.

 The provision of 2G network services have not been available in Singapore since 2017.